chenggangpro/spring-cloud-gateway-plugin/README.md

     }
     ```

-    > 1.2.0.RELEASE Should use properties settings As Below to Choose which plugin function what you want to use.
+    > 1.2.0.RELEASE And Latest Version Should use properties settings As Below to Choose which plugin function what you want to use.

     ```yaml
     spring: